JacobChalk/TIM/README.md

 ## Ground-Truth

-We provide the necessary ground-truth files for all datasets [here]()
+We provide the necessary ground-truth files for all datasets [here]().

 The link contains a zip containing ground truth data for each dataset, consisting of:
 - The training split ground truth